tami5/denv/README.md

  :resources "store"                    # Where will configuration files and directories are located.
  :deps "local"                         # Where local deps that needs build are located.
  :notify false                         # Whether to enable system level notifcation.
- :pass (surlp "path/to/pass")          # User Password required for installing archlinux pkgs.
  :init  {:archlinux "init/setup_arch"  # What file to run during config init.
          :darwin "init/setup_macos"}}

-  ; Should cloning main conifg repo part of dotenv process, what is possible with ; that in mind?
 ```